Frequently Asked Questions (FAQ)

 Q: Why are there steps in my parts?
 I thought they were going to be perfectly smooth?

-A: Because our process utilizes current rapid prototyping technologies, the stair-stepping effect still applies to the parts.
+A: Because our process utilizes current rapid prototyping technologies, the very slight stair-stepping effect still applies to the parts.

 Q: Sharp edges of the ceramic parts appeared to be chipped.
 Why is that?